babyman/quick-tabs-chrome-extension/readme.md

 ![Search Screenshot](screenshots/custom_css.png?raw=true)

-In this case https://userstyles.org/styles/99938/better-styling-for-chrome-extension-quick-tabs by @Bunnyslippers
+In this case https://userstyles.org/styles/99938/better-styling-for-chrome-extension-quick-tabs by @Bunnyslippers.
+See the 3rdParty/css directory.

 # SOURCE